-Ethernet Service Providers is the most popular technology used in a Land Area Network (LAN), overtaking DSL for low cost and versatility.
+Ethernet Service Providers is the a popular way to connect sites in an existing Ethernet-based LAN service.
+Ethernet has essentially replaced DSL for low cost and versatility.
 It can be utilized by residences and businesses of all sizes.
 While DSL lines have always been shared, Ethernet Service Providers transmissions can be shared (repeated) or dedicated through switches, packet technologies, and other protocols.

 Ethernet Service Providers lines originally stemmed out of coaxial cables, but technology has allowed Ethernet Service Providers cables to adapt and change to accept more bandwidth than coaxial cables can supply.
 Now, we find even the largest companies utilizing Ethernet Service Providers technologies to connect to their Wide Area Networks (WANs).
 Packet technologies are allowing WANs to be comprised entirely of inexpensive, widely installed Ethernet Service Providers cables.
 Laying and burying thick, expensive new cables is now only a concern for data centers and prominent cloud servers.

 Since Ethernet Service Providers cables are not buried they can easily be upgraded to accept the latest packet technologies and even wireless transmissions.
 The latest cables are twisted pairs of wires that can not only accept higher transmission speeds, but can accept the latest packet technologies like Multiprotocol Label Switching (MPLS).
 This means that a business can have dedicated, secure data and voice transmissions though a shared Ethernet Service Providers network, saving even more money.
 As technologies change, Ethernet Service Providers cables can either accept them, or be replaced by cables that can accept them, at a minimal cost.